 Badoo seems like it’s a basic swiping and grid dating app.
 They fuse the two popular formats together to create two kinds of experiences on the one app.

-On top of this, they have a few other features that I've yet to see with any sort of dating app: an integrated cam site and look-alike feature.
+On top of this, they have a few other features that I’ve yet to see with any sort of dating app: an integrated cam site and a look-alike feature.

 Just looking at those features, Badoo definitely sets itself apart from a lot of the other dating apps out there.
 These are pretty unique to just their site, which definitely puts them a rung above where I initially thought they were going to land.